I have been working as both a research scientist and a cryptography software engineer in the field of homomorphic encryption since 2019.

 Universiy of Lausanne (UNIL)

-Phantom Zone is a research organization focusing on encrypted computation.
+Phantom Zone is a research organization dedicated to encrypted computation.
 Our goal is to explore the practicality of a fully encrypted computer.
-Our primary building blocks are:

-Our current projects are:
+Our current projects include: